aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

     └── ingest_data_polars.py               # Our polars ingestion script
 ```
 > .dockerignore should ignore the config folder

 Now in our main Polars script, we want to reference these files.
 ```python
 import importlib
 # Fetch the schema file for the corresponding table_name from the attached volume
 schema = importlib.import_module("config.schema_" + table_name)
 ```
-Here we are fynamically loading the config\schema.py file for the corresponding table.
+> We are dynamically loading the config\schema.py file for the corresponding table.

 Finally, in our polars functions, we reference the `schema` variable to source this configuration data:
 ```python